 Our Programs are sponsored in part through the Brevard County Board of County Commissioners Cultural Grant through the Brevard Cultural Alliance, The Margaret Heins Foundations and contributions from individuals, corporations, and organizations.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
-If available, visit the business's official website.
-Verify Location: Use the provided Google map to verify the business location before planning a visit.
+Check Reviews and Ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Visit the business's official website if available.
+Check Business Address: Use the provided Google map to verify the business location before planning a visit.

-Business Hours: Check the business's operating hours to make sure they are open when you call.
-Note any holidays or special closure days.
-Alternate Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Operating Hours: Check the business's operating hours to make sure they are open when you call.
+Check for any holidays or days when the business might be closed.
+Other Contact Options: If the main phone number isn’t working, try contacting them through email or social media.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Verify the Representative: Make sure the representative is legitimate.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Confirm Identity: Verify the identity of the person you are talking to.
 Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to seek guidance from a licensed lawyer specializing in privacy laws to ensure adherence and to secure your rights and interests.
-You can find more information here by looking up a licensed privacy legal counsel.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to seek guidance from an accredited privacy lawyer to ensure adherence and to secure your rights and interests.
+You can find more information here by finding an accredited privacy lawyer.